brittanywelsh/st-character-manager/dev_log.md

 This log is a tool for the collaborators to make notes, expand on details for various commits, and track progress.

+## August 24, 2015 (MIKE)
+- Modified the UnitTest Class to include a title for the table and to make the table 100% of the screen width.
+This makes it easier to distinguish between different groups of tests.
+- Would like to further modify the presentation of the Unit Tests to make the results column dynamically as small as is possible.

 ## August 17, 2015 (meeting)
 - At end of project, let's re-evaluate whether jQuery actually was useful (did it save us time? memory? was it more elegant, or more readable code?).
 - Figured out a basic responsive input form (to change the character name).
 Good start!